AveYo/Compressed2TXT/README.md

 two pass MakeCab to reduce size of filenames tree as well
 improved BAT85 encoder / decoder and added BAT91 alternative
 improved handling of multiple selected files and folders as source
-prompt to to accept or change the randomized decoding key
+prompt to accept or change the randomized decoding key
 original cmd / powershell hybrid; script-friendlier $choices variable
 perfected handling of read-only target folder by saving to user Desktop